Media Optimization & Cloudimage

 • Images added from rich text fields

-• Images added from the Jahia Studio, in your template
+• Images added from Jahia Studio in your templates

 • Images that are directly protected by live roles (protected by login to provide authenticated experiences), or referenced inside pages that are protected by live roles won’t be optimized.